jeffpar/pcjs/software/pcx86/sys/os2/ibm/1.2/index.md

 ### Directory of IBM OS/2 1.2 (Disk 3)

-     Volume in drive A is OS2 DISK3
+     Volume in drive A is OS2 DISK 3
      Directory of A:\

     CMDREF   IN@    164344   8-31-89  12:00p